Safety in Rio

 - Don’t wear jewelry under any circumstances – watches, earrings, necklaces, bracelets – nothing.

-- Don’t keep your cell phone on the table and keep your bags on your lap when sitting outside.
+- Never keep your cell phone on the table and keep your bags on your lap when sitting outside.

 - Don’t take anything to the beach with you except for enough cash to pay for a chair or some snacks.

-- Don’t go to the beach at night.
+- Do not go to the beach at night.

 - Trust your instincts when walking around.
 If a street is totally empty, it’s probably a good idea to steer clear.